beesness/game/README.md

 If you have enough honey and want to expand your beesness, you *can* buy one or more beesness cards.

 Pay the bank the price for each card in honey and add the card(s) to your beesness.
-If you have a queen you pay half the bank price for each card.
+If you have a queen you can buy cards at half price.

-You keep the cards throughout the game and can re-use them all at every round.
+You keep the cards you bought throughout the game and can re-use them all at every round.

 #### (b) **Execute your beesness plan!**